🦉

 Source: circle.com (as of 2024)

-Since float revenue is increasingly shared with users and ecosystem partners, regulated stablecoin issuance is gradually becoming more like payments infrastructure than traditional deposit-taking, where distribution scale and network effects matter just as much as reserve size.
-Declining margins from float revenue also resemble historical fee compression in mutual funds, where competition and commoditization steadily shrank issuer profitability since the introduction of index funds.
-Thus, future stablecoin issuers who don't expand into other areas will need to adopt operationally efficient business models with thin margins, similar to modern mutual fund and ETF companies that manage close to $100 trillion in global AUM.
+As more reserve income is shared with users and ecosystem partners, regulated stablecoins increasingly compete with more than $100 trillion in global bank deposits [4] while addressing a global payments market exceeding $2 quadrillion in annual volume [5], making distribution scale and network effects as economically important as reserve size.
+Declining margins from reserve income also resemble historical fee compression in the mutual fund industry, where competition and commoditization have steadily eroded profitability since the introduction of passively-managed funds.
+As a result, future stablecoin issuers that do not expand into adjacent financial services will need to adopt operationally efficient, low-margin business models similar to modern mutual fund and ETF firms, which collectively manage over $80 trillion in global AUM today [6].

 Still, stablecoins remain early in their lifecycle, and their long-term economics will likely evolve over time in response to changing markets, technologies, and regulations.